CodySchrank/MTG-Arena-Tool/README.md

 [Jquery Easing by GSGD](http://gsgd.co.uk/sandbox/jquery/easing/)

 [Scryfall.com](http://scryfall.com) in particular, for making an absolutely stunning database of every single card in the multiverse.
-These guys deserve all the love in the world for not only recompiling and uploading, but keeping the most up-to-date database with images, languages and pretty much every single bit of data we always hoped for in a MTG card search engine.
-Respect!

 ### Questions?
 You can find me on [Twitter](https://twitter.com/MEtchegaray7)

-I am `Manuel777` on MTG Arena (if we ever get friends lists there)